 Some of us push our dreams and goals aside, believing that we can’t have our dream.

-If you are struggling to believe in yourself start with defining your core values.
-When you live according to your personal values your inner confidence increases which may help you believe in yourself and your dreams once more.
+If you are struggling to believe in yourself, start by defining your core values.
+When you live according to your personal values your inner confidence increases, which may help you believe in yourself and your dreams once more.

 Everyone has a dream!
 And everyone is destined to fulfil that purpose.
 Life is too short to delay taking action towards your goals.
 Start chasing your dreams.